The Hands & Voices Advocacy, Support,

 Hands & Voices Educational Advocacy Support to Families

 Many families struggle in their attempts to improve educational programs for their children, and the support they find is usually not experienced with the unique issues facing deaf or hard of hearing kids.
 Hands & Voices is often asked to provide educational advocacy support to families (and professionals) who have questions about special education law and its applicability to students who are deaf or hard of hearing.

 In our H&V chapters, it's not at all uncommon to find an H&V trained advocate supporting a family who is struggling with their child's educational services and communication access.
 H&V chapters can provide families with advocacy resources, support, and in some cases, attend an IEP meeting with a family.
-View our chapter listings to see if this service is available in your area.
-While we're not attorneys, and we can't give legal advice, we do feel strongly that experienced parents can be great assets to other families new to educational advocacy.
+If you would like to request support, complete the H&V Educational Advocacy Request Form.

 Advocacy Tools and Products